 Yes, as long as they do not overlap.
 You can only take one at a time because they have an intensive schedule and full participation in daily classes is required.
 Also, be aware that students can only take a maximum of 2.0 credits during the summer session.
 Any more than that requires special permission from your registrar's office.

-Can I take a Summer Abroad virtual course at the same time that I take a regular U of T online course?
+Can I take a Summer Abroad course at the same time that I take a regular U of T online course?

 Who can apply?

 Students (or alumni) of registered North American universities can apply to our programs.
 See our Eligibility Requirements page for more details.

 I'm a student at another university, can I still apply?

 Yes, visiting students are welcome to apply.
 Please refer to the Visiting Students section under Eligibility for more details.

 Do I need to know another language to take these courses?